Volunteer in Belize with Community-Based Cornerstone

 Volunteering with Cornerstone offers valuable opportunities to develop skills in project management and community development but it also offers a perspective on life in Belize.
 Belize only achieved its independence from

-England a mere 24 years ago and has been reshaping itself ever since.
+England since 1981 and has been reshaping itself ever since.
 It has a small, highly diverse population that is searching for its own national community amidst development, westernization, and blended cultural traditions.
 Because of the

 people I worked with I was privileged to get a glimpse of this evolving community and greatly enrich my travels.

-- Volunteer opportunities in Women’s Development, HIV/AIDS outreach, environmental education, youth programs, teaching English, and working with individuals with developmental disabilities.
+- Volunteer opportunities in Women’s Development, environmental education, youth programs, teaching English, and working with individuals with developmental disabilities.

 - Flexible terms of service, from 3-week programs to longer-term projects.